bin-cli/bin-cli/CONTRIBUTING.md

 # Contributing to Bin CLI

+***Caveat:** I may or may not get around to dealing with issues/PRs/discussions - it depends how much they interest me at the time!*

 ## Reporting Bugs

 Please use the [Issues](https://github.com/bin-cli/bin-cli/issues) section to report bugs (except [security vulnerabilities](SECURITY.md)).
 You should include: